xXleowXx/gitlab-charts/doc/charts/globals.md

 a new Ingress created dynamically each time.

 The default logic (when `global.ingress.useNewIngressForCerts` is `false`) reuses existing Ingresses for validation.
-This default is not suitable in some situations, setting the flag to `true` will mean that a new Ingress object is created for each validation.
+This default is not suitable in some situations.
+Setting the flag to `true` will mean that a new Ingress object is created for each validation.

 `global.ingress.useNewIngressForCerts` cannot be set to `true` when used with GKE Ingress Controllers.
-If you wish to enable this, see [release notes](../releases/7_0.md#bundled-certmanager) for full details.
+For full details on enabling this, see [release notes](../releases/7_0.md#bundled-certmanager).

 ## GitLab Version